Introduction

 Steps to verify:

-- Check if Zoom or Teams shows a green "Connected" status
+- Check whether Zoom, Microsoft Teams, or Google Meet shows a connected status

 If the integration shows "Disconnected" or has a red warning, click "Reconnect" and re-authorize the connection.